1893 United States Senate election in Massachusetts

 The 1893 United States Senate election in Massachusetts was held during January 1893.
-Republican incumbent Henry L. Dawes chose not to seek a fourth term in office, and was replaced by Republican Congressman Henry Cabot Lodge.
+Republican incumbent Henry L. Dawes chose not to seek a fourth term in office, and was replaced by Republican U.S. representative Henry Cabot Lodge.

 At the time, Massachusetts elected United States senators by a majority vote of the combined houses of the Massachusetts General Court.

 Background

 In the 1892 state elections, Republicans won 186 of 280 seats in the legislature.